-3.4.12 COMPARISON OF EX POST AND EX ANTE LOAD IMPACTS
+3.4.11 COMPARISON OF EX POST AND EX ANTE LOAD IMPACTS

-Table 3-22 compares the demand reductions from 2024 A.1 events.
+Table 3-20 compares the demand reductions from 2024 A.1 events.
 Results are shown for the 4pm to 9pm resource adequacy window and compared to the average of the weekday events used in modeling ex-ante.
-Between 2022 and 2024, A.1 ELRP customers delivered 3.0% in load reductions for the average event window.
+Between 2022 and 2024, A.1 ELRP customers delivered 0.9% in load reductions for the average event which was also called from 4 to 9pm.
 Differences in ex ante and ex post counterfactual loads (Load without DR) are largely explained by the change in the enrollment population from PY 2024 ex post enrollment as compared to PY 2025 ex ante.
-Essentially, the average customer load was lower in PY 2024 relative to the average across the three prior years.
-The PG&E and CAISO weather ex ante predictions are slightly different because ex ante reference loads are assumed to be weather sensitive.
+The SCE and CAISO weather ex ante predictions are slightly different because ex ante reference loads are assumed to be weather sensitive.
 Percent impacts are equal across the two ex ante weather specifications because no weather trend was established for impacts.

-Table 3-22: ELRP A1 Comparison of Ex Post and Ex Ante Load Impacts
+Table 3-20: ELRP A1 Comparison of Ex Post and Ex Ante Load Impacts